Xtrah/IT2810-P4/README.md

 # Project 4 - React Native

 This repository is our Pokedex React web app from [project3](https://gitlab.stud.idi.ntnu.no/it2810-h21/team-15/project3), developed as a React Native app.
 React Native allows us to use React to create native iOS & Android applications, using a single codebase that can build to both platforms.
-As React Native app and a React web app are similar, this documentation will include the main differences we did.
-Handling of similar solutions, such as global state and accessibility, can be read in the original documentation, see [project3](https://gitlab.stud.idi.ntnu.no/it2810-h21/team-15/project3).
+As React Native app and a React web app are similar, this documentation includes a lot of repetition from the last project, but we will highlight the differences.
+We found this suitable, as the documentation will be more readily available for people new to the project.
+For original documentation, see [project3](https://gitlab.stud.idi.ntnu.no/it2810-h21/team-15/project3).

 ## Development